shelleyolivia/learn-tutorials/solana/solana-streaming-protocol.md

 dotenv = "0.15.0"
 ```

-- borsh: To serialize and derserialize data
+- borsh: To serialize and deserialize data
-- rocket_cors: To enable cross origin resource sharing
+- rocket_cors: To enable cross-origin resource sharing
 - solana-client: To  fetch all program accounts on the solana blockchain
-- serde: For Json Serialization and Deserialization.
+- serde: For JSON Serialization and Deserialization.
 - diesel: For SQL query building
 - dotenv: To manage our database_url

-We are going to need all of these crate, to get them we can save this file and in the terminal run:
+We are going to need all of these crates, to get them we can save this file and in the terminal run:

 ```text
 cargo check